Student Services

 Remote Printing

 Remote printing is a technology that lets users send a print request from anywhere to an on-campus remote print station.
-The user signs into the print station, selects the documents for printing and collects them at the adjoining printer.
+The user signs into the print station, selects the documents for printing and collects them from the adjoining printer.
 Print jobs are held for six hours.
-Print station locations can be found here: Remote Printing | Oklahoma State University (okstate.edu).
+Print station locations can be found by visiting it.okstate.edu/services/remote-printing.

-IT Helpdesk
+EIT Helpdesk

-The IT Helpdesk assists students and employees with technology questions and issues.
+The EIT Helpdesk assists students and employees with technology questions and issues.
 Students and employees can get help with software issues on personally owned computers and devices by taking them to 421 Classroom Building for in-person assistance.
 Additional help is available by phone and email.

 Parking and Transportation Services